kodecocodes/i9t/custom-segues/custom-segues.markdown

 Let's continue to improve your scaling segue.
 It would be good to have the larger photo smoothly scale up from the smaller one instead of from the corner.
 But how do you tell the animator object what view it is scaling?
 There's so much decoupling happening that you don't have a direct reference.

 From Apple's Swift book - "A protocol defines a blueprint of methods and properties that suit a particular task".
-This is a perfect example of a simple task.
+The scaling segue requiring a start view frame is a perfect example of a simple task.
 The Animal Detail can adopt a protocol to set what view is to be scaled, and the animator object can then use that protocol's scaling view without having to know anything else about the view controller.

 In **ScaleSegue.swift** create the protocol: